Amelia5p/travel-planner/README.md

-BUGS= getting 405 error when clicking logout, fixed by changing the url some users do not have a Profile associated with them- fixed by using django signals to auto make profile when sign up. couldnt get the country form field to work with google api- reliased i was using the wrong ID
+BUGS= getting 405 error when clicking logout, fixed by changing the url some users do not have a Profile associated with them- fixed by using django signals to auto make profile when sign up. couldnt get the country form field to work with google api- reliased i was using the wrong ID.

+sign up html getting errors- field help texts weren't being wrapped correctly within the expected HTML elements. fixed by changing {{ form.as_p }} to {{ form.as_div }}